Since 1996 the Holland America Line also has distributed tiles, alternating small and large commemorating a specific voyage.

 In 1996 the ss Rotterdam (V) sailed in 51 days from Los Angeles around South America to Fort Lauderdale.
 Together with the tile (6″x 6″) a button with the logo from that cruise was issued.

-As far as I know 2 tiles have been distributed from the South America Explorer Cruises of the Nieuw Amsterdam in 1998 (4″x 4″).
+Two tiles have been distributed from the South America Explorer Cruises of the Nieuw Amsterdam in 1998 (4″x 4″).

 From the tiles of the South America Explorer Cruises 2000 (2 pieces of 4″x 4″) it is not evident which ship it concerns.
 The lady from who I bought these tiles told me that her parents had received them on board the Noordam III.

 In 2002 for the first time the Rotterdam made cruises in eastern Canada and New England, as off May 10 (round trip New York) seventien cruises of seven to ten days.
-The series consists of 2 tiles (4″x 4″) representing this inaugural period.
+The series consists of two tiles (4″x 4″) representing this inaugural period.

 From the Asia & Pacific Explorer Cruise made by the Volendam in 2002, two (6″x 6″) tiles have been issued representing the two sailing routes of 32 days each.
 Segment 1 left September 23 from Vancouver and docked via the northern route for the first time in Russian Petropavlovsk, after which the cruise continued via Japan, China, Hong Kong and Cambodia to Singapore.
 Segment 2 left on October 25 from Singapore and cruising via de southern route (Australia, Tasmania, Bora Bora and the Marquesas islands) to Los Angeles, where the Volendam arrived on November 26.